jessebmiller/fern/design-thoughts.md

 * Create new positions
 * Edit existing positions
 * Save the state of a position
-* Arrange existing positions (execute them, set them up..)
+* Arrange existing positions (execute, set up, enact, open..)
   * This is the part where fern makes sure you have Chrome installed and opens with all the tabs the position states
   * or clones the git repo where it's suposed to and opens it with emacs
+* Close, tear down, stop positions

 ## Parameterized positions